Domain Wall Bianchi Type $VI_0$ Universe in $f(R,T)$ Gravity: Conclusion

 \section{Conclusion}

-In this paper, we have studied Bianchi type-$ VI_0 $ cosmological models in the presence of domain walls in $ f(R,T ) $ theory of gravity using the function $ f(R,T ) = R + 2f(T ) $.
-The solutions of field equations are determined for the two cases such as $C_1\neq0$, $ n=0 $ and $C_1=0$. \begin{itemize} \item In case I, the total energy density is positive for $ \mu \geq-6.28 $ with increasing time.
+In this paper, we have studied Bianchi type-$VI_0$ cosmological models in the presence of domain walls in $f(R,T)$ theory of gravity using the function $f(R,T)=R+2f(T)$.
+The solutions of field equations are determined for the two cases such as $C_1\neq0$, $n=0$ and $C_1=0$. \begin{itemize} \item In case I, the total energy density is positive for $\mu \geq-6.28$ with increasing time.
 The energy density of barotropic fluid is decreasing as a function of time.
-It is very large near $ t=0 $ and diminishes as $ t $ tends to infinity.
+It is very large near $t=0$ and diminishes as $t$ tends to infinity.
 As the tension of domain walls indicates the existence of domain wall, $\sigma_d > 0$, therefore domain walls exists in the early era of the universe and vanish with increasing time by transforming their energy into other forms of matter.
-As discussed above, the sign of deceleration parameter used to show whether the universe is accelerating or decelerating.
-The positive sign corresponds to the decelerating rate of expansion of the universe.
-In our case, $ q $ is positive, which indicates that the decelerating nature of the universe.
+In our case, $q$ is positive, which indicates that the decelerating nature of the universe.
 Moreover, the expansion scalar and shear scalar are periodic functions and their ratio $\frac{\sigma}{\theta}\neq0$, indicating that the universe is anisotropic.
 Similar results are also obtained by Adhav et al. \cite{Adhav et al. 2009} for domain walls.
-The crucial point of the study is that domain walls may behave like dark energy due to the negative pressure. \end{itemize} \begin{itemize} \item In case II, we observe that the sign of deceleration parameter is negative for $ n<1 $, thus the universe is accelerating for $ n<1 $.
-Also, $ q $ is positive for $ n>1 $ and $ q=0 $ for $ n=1 $.
-As the metric potentials $A,B,C$ are imaginary for $ n<1 $ and infinite for $ n=1 $, we discard these values of $n$ and we consider $ n>1 $, for which we get $q$ positive.
+The novelty of work is that domain walls may behave like dark energy due to the negative pressure.
+The nature of the universe is cyclic, which begin with Big Bang and end in a Big Crunch. \end{itemize} \begin{itemize} \item In case II, we observe that the sign of deceleration parameter is negative for $n<1$, thus the universe is accelerating for $n<1$.
+Also, $q$ is positive for $n>1$ and $q=0$ for $n=1$.
+As the metric potentials $A,B,C$ are imaginary for $n<1$ and infinite for $n=1$, we discard these values of $n$ and we consider $n>1$, for which we get $q$ positive.
 Therefore, the universe is decelerating.
 The total energy density is a decreasing function of time.
-It is large near $ t=0 $.
-We observe that the energy density of barotropic pressure $ \rho_b $ is negative, whereas tension of the domain walls $\sigma_d$ is positive.
-The ratio $\frac{\sigma}{\theta}\neq0$ i.e. the study indicates an anisotropic universe. \end{itemize}
+It is large near $t=0$.
+We observe that the energy density of barotropic pressure $\rho_b$ is negative, whereas tension of the domain walls $\sigma_d$ is positive.
+The ratio $\frac{\sigma}{\theta}\neq0$ i.e. the study indicates an anisotropic universe.
+The universe is expanding. \end{itemize}